fn1y/Habitrack/README.md

 # Habitrack

 A habit tracking application built in Swift, SwiftUI, using SwiftData to store habits.
 A school project.
 Doesn't really fully work.
+Watch this space!